 Additionally, she was involved in production agriculture with her late husband, who ran a cattle operation and farmed rice.
 She served as a past member of the Lower Neches Valley Authority Board of Directors, the Texas Water Conservation Association, and participated on the Sabine and Neches Rivers Bay and Estuary Environmental Flows Assessment Program Stakeholders Committee.

 She is also a board member and past president of the Lamar Institute of Technology Foundation, a sustaining member of the Junior League of Beaumont, a member of the Texas Farm Bureau, past president of the American Cancer Society of North Jefferson County, and a past board member of Junior Achievement of the Golden Triangle.

 Jackson received a bachelor's degree in chemical engineering from North Carolina State University.

-Jackson has three children, sixth-generation Texans who all reside and work in Texas, and three grandchildren.
+Jackson has three children, sixth-generation Texans who all reside and work in Texas, and four grandchildren.
 She is a long-time resident of Beaumont.